traefik/traefik/docs/user-guide/grpc.md

 !!! warning
     With some backends, the server URLs use the IP, so you may need to configure `insecureSkipVerify` instead of the `rootCAS` to activate HTTPS without hostname verification.

-## A gRPC example in go (modify for https)
+### A gRPC example in go (modify for https)

-We will use the gRPC greeter example in [grpc-go](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)
+We use the gRPC greeter example in [grpc-go](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)

 !!! warning
     In order to use this gRPC example, we need to modify it to use HTTPS